-The Lending Fund has been established to provide loan facilities to, and invest in, debt instruments ("Loan Investments") of companies in the mining, agricultural mineral, resource infrastructure, resource service and energy production sectors on a global basis.
-Loan Investments may include a committed or revolving credit facility that has not yet been drawn down by the relevant borrower and any loan, note, bond debenture or other debt instrument that is commonly known as distressed debt.
-In connection with any Loan Investments made by the Lending Fund, the Lending Fund may also invest in, receive rights in respect of or otherwise acquire shares, options, warrants, commodity price appreciation rights, royalties and other contingent purchase rights, including upon the exercise of any such right or as a result of the conversion of debt.
-The Lending Fund is subject to certain investment restrictions, including limits on investments in any one portfolio company based on a specified percentage of capital commitments, on investments that exceed a specified term to maturity and on loan investments in respect of which the aggregate principal amount advanced by all lenders exceeds a specified sum, without approval of the Lending Fund's limited partners or advisory committee, as the case may be.
+The Lending Funds have been established to primarily provide loan facilities to, and invest in, debt instruments ("Loan Investments") of companies in the mining, agricultural mineral, resource infrastructure, resource service and energy production sectors on a global basis.
+Loan Investments may include a committed or revolving credit facility that has not yet been drawn down by the relevant borrower and any loan, note, bond debenture or other debt instruments.
+The Lending Funds may also invest in, receive rights in respect of or otherwise acquire shares, options, warrants, commodity price appreciation rights, royalties and other contingent purchase rights, including upon the exercise of any such right or as a result of the conversion of debt.
+The Lending Funds are subject to certain investment restrictions, including limits on investments in any one portfolio company based on a specified percentage of capital commitments, limits on non-senior debt or other investments, or other restrictions, without approval of the Lending Funds' respective limited partners or advisory committee, as the case may be.